gradrix/dendrite/README.md

-# Neuron Agent: Self-Organizing AI with Biological Neural Architecture
+# Dendrite: Self-Organizing AI with Biological Neural Architecture

 A unique AI agent that **thinks in neurons** - breaking down complex goals into micro-prompt chains that auto-decompose, self-correct, and execute autonomously.

+**🔒 100% Local.
+No API Keys.
+No Cloud.
+Your Data Stays Yours.**

-Built on Ollama LLM with a containerized infrastructure.
+Built on Ollama LLM with a containerized infrastructure - runs on anything from **Raspberry Pi to workstations**.

 ## 🧠 What Makes This Unique